 If you’re a typical dog owner, you probably believe that your pooch is the most lovely dog in the world.
 If you’re being a little more objective, though, you may admit that some dog breeds are a little more beautiful than others.
 There really are types that have been bred for looks, after all, and these are generally considered to be among the most beautiful dog breeds in the world.
+If beauty is paramount when choosing your pet, these are likely the best dog breeds for you.

 The Most Beautiful Dog Breeds